"Every nation has to either be with us, or against us. Those who harbor terrorists, or who finance them, are going to pay a price."

 Carl Levin, Joe Lieberman, Frank R. Lautenberg, Dick Lugar, Kit Bond, Jon Kyl, Chris Dodd, John McCain, Kay Bailey Hutchison, Alfonse D'Amato, Bob Kerrey, Pete V. Domenici, Dianne Feinstein, Barbara A. Mikulski, Thomas Daschle, John Breaux, Tim Johnson, Daniel K. Inouye, Arlen Specter, James Inhofe, Strom Thurmond, Mary L. Landrieu, Wendell Ford, John Kerry, Chuck Grassley, Jesse Helms, Rick Santorum.

-Signed by Senators Tom Daschle, John Kerry and others
+Letter to President Clinton Signed by Senators Tom Daschle, John Kerry and others

 October 9, 1998